oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 * `/document/notes`: If any `/document/notes` item contains one of the `category` and `title` combinations specified in [3.2.2.8](#document-property-notes), where the `title` is extended, the CSAF 2.0 to CSAF 2.1 Converter SHALL try to identify whether that extension is a specific product name, version or family.
-  In such case, the CSAF 2.0 to CSAF 2.1 Coverter SHALL try to add the corresponding products to the note item and output a warning that a potential product specific note has been discovered and products have been assigned to it.
+  In such case, the CSAF 2.0 to CSAF 2.1 Converter SHALL try to add the corresponding products to the note item and output a warning that a potential product specific note has been discovered and products have been assigned to it.
   Such warning MUST also include the note and the assigned products.
   If the CSAF 2.0 to CSAF 2.1 Converter is unable to create a valid object, it MUST remove the reference to the products and output a warning that a potential